 Instead, I just sat there in silence.
 Stewing, cringing . . . not paying any attention to the anatomy of a cell.

-This past September, we celebrated ten years together as a couple and nearly five years of marriage.
-While most people have to secretly cyber stalk their old high school flames on Facebook or flip through old black and white yearbook pages, I simply have to look across the room.
+This past September, we celebrated 10 years together as a couple and nearly five years of marriage.
+While most people have to secretly cyber stalk their old high school sweethearts on Facebook or flip through old black and white yearbook pages, I simply have to look across the room.

 Sure, our conversations can be slow at times, having exhausted our list of unheard stories years ago.
 But that means we have reached a level of comfort in silence that with anyone else would seem awkward.
 I love that I can spend a whole day with him without saying a word and still feel completely fulfilled by his presence alone.